The topics we are covering this year are...

 Each day, children are encouraged to uphold the school's Christian ethos through the teaching and modelling of our Christian values; courage, respect, friendship, forgiveness, truthfulness and thankfulness.

-We have a challenging yet exciting curriculum which includes: Maths - No Problem! and this year we are also introducing Times Table Rockstars!
-In English, we use 'Accelerated Reader', guided reading workshops and alongside this, we are continuing to follow the new curriculum, consisting of a broad range of creative topics in addition to core learning within Science, Computing, PSHE, RE and PE (Wednesday and Friday afternoons with our sports coaches Miss Smith and Mr Molloy.)
+We have a challenging yet exciting curriculum which includes: Maths - No Problem! and Times Table Rockstars!
+In English, we use 'Accelerated Reader', guided reading workshops and alongside this, we are continuing to follow the new curriculum, consisting of a broad range of creative topics in addition to core learning within Science, Computing, PSHE, RE and PE (Wednesday afternoons and Friday mornings - kit to be worn on these days please.)

 Times tables knowledge and reading skills are vital for everyday living.
 In Year 5, we practice these often, but our favourite way to do this is to play 'Times Table Rockstars' and quiz our understanding of our texts using 'Accelerated Reader'...